FrancescoDeSimone/ChibiStudio-docker/README.md

 Quick notes:
 - You can close the terminal once the Eclipse logo appear
-- You need an X11 socket, if you run MacOS see below
+- You need an X11 socket, if you run MacOS/you care about security see below
 - The following files will be shared among the host and the guest: `/tmp/.X11-unix`, `$HOME/.Xauthority`
 - Three docker volumes will be created to permanently store Eclipse settings (`workspacecfg`), ChibiOS demo projects (`chibiostrunk`) and Custom projects (`workspacetrunk`)